 There is also a possibility of developing secondary infections after an initial bout with the virus.
 These secondary infections can come about if you are not able to treat the original virus.
 The virus remains dormant in your body and can be reactivated at any point in time.
 You will then start to experience symptoms.
 The question then becomes how long does shingles last?

 The answer to this question largely depends on how severe your case of shingles is.
-If you have very light cases, the duration of time will be very short.
+If you have a very light case, the duration of time will be very short.
 In other words, you will have an infection go away in just a few days to a week.
 On the other hand, if your case is more severe, the virus will remain in your system for a much longer period of time.
 It can, in some cases, remain dormant for up to a year.